DBS Clearance - returning students

 To start the DBS application process you must either bring or post in certain pieces of identity documentation to the Course Information Point (CIP) at your campus.
 If posting your documents, please send by Royal Mail Signed For service to your Course Information Point and they will be returned to you the same way.

 Full details of acceptable identity documents (for us to verify your identity) and further information are available in our DBS guidance.
 Please note that if a particular document is not on this list, it is not a DBS-approved document and we cannot accept it, so please look carefully at the table of documents in this link before you select your choices.
 We also need a minimum of three documents.

 We need a minimum of three documents, and photocopies of each document (three originals plus three photocopies).

-• If you are providing your driving licence we need a photocopy of both the front and back of the photo card, as well as the paper counterpart.
+- If you are providing your driving licence we need a photocopy of both the front and back of the photo card.

 You also need to submit your Criminal Record Self Disclosure form now if this applies to you and you have not sent it in already.
 Please refer to the specific notes lower down this page for further information on this.